vygr/ChrysaLisp/README.md

 so the user can break them with a temporary if required.
 Operators are provided to simplify binding of parameters to dynamic bound functions, relative addresses, auto defined string pools, references and local stack frame values.
-Unused output parameters can be ignored with a _.
+Unused output parameters can be ignored with an _.

 There is a powerful object and class system, not just for an assembler, but quite as capable as a high level language.
 Static classes or virtual classes